For acquisition · serious inquiries

 Comparable one-word .co domain sales (NameBio + public sales data)

-Average one-word .co sale in H1 2025: $16,233.
+Reported one-word .co sales typically cluster around $16,000 in the aftermarket.
 The asking price for Thesaurus.co is intentionally below the category average — and includes the entire production platform.

-Sources: NameBio public sales, ICDSoft 2025 valuation report, Dynadot 2025 domain industry insights.
+Sources: NameBio public sales records, ICDSoft valuation report, Dynadot domain industry insights.
 Specific sale prices vary by reporting venue.

 Most premium domains sell as raw addresses.
 Thesaurus.co sells with the rest of the equation already done — a production-grade, SEO-ready content and tools platform with hundreds of indexable pages, a complete writing-tools suite, and the documented architecture to scale to programmatic SEO at the millions-of-pages scale.